The Best Smart Smoke and Carbon Monoxide Detectors

 - Automatic self-testing and low battery alerts guarantee that you won’t miss an emergency because of a dead or defunct detector

-- Smart smoke detectors can be silenced from your smartphone — meaning no more standing on a stool and jabbing at the ceiling with a broomstick
+- Smart detectors can be silenced from your smartphone — meaning no more standing on a stool and jabbing at the ceiling with a broomstick to end the beeping

 Did you know?
 Nearly three in five home fire fatalities occur in homes without functioning smoke alarms.
 A smart smoke detector tests itself and alerts you when the battery is low, so you know it’s always working.

-How We Chose the Best Smart Smoke Detectors
+How We Chose the Best Smart Smoke and CO Detectors

 Smart smoke detectors are a niche market.
 Few mainstream companies have put out their own models, and startups seem to have trouble getting off the ground.
 For example, the 2014 crowdfunded Birdi never actually shipped its smart alarms, and startup Halo Smart Labs closed its doors not long after releasing the Halo+ smart smoke detector.

 Of course, it’s best not to rely on brand names alone, especially when it comes to the safety of your home and family.
-We looked into the top smart smoke detectors to make sure they’d be effective, reliable, and easy to maintain.
+We looked into popular smart smoke and CO detectors to make sure they’d be effective, reliable, and easy to maintain.

 Detects smoke and carbon monoxide